rofl0r/rocksock/README.md

-static linking and fine-grained error reporting and configurability. programming in a blocking way is much simpler, but can lead to near infinite bloking. rocksock addresses this by providing timeouts so the app doesn't get into this completely blocked state and can react properly on any exceptional condition. making the app fit for SSL only requires enabling one flag, and SOCKS/HTTP proxy support is built-in as well.
+static linking and fine-grained error reporting and configurability. programming in a blocking way is much simpler, but can lead to near infinite blocking. rocksock addresses this by providing timeouts so the app doesn't get into a completely blocked state and can react properly on any exceptional condition. making the app fit for SSL only requires enabling one flag, and SOCKS/HTTP proxy support is built-in as well.